 - Of 30 or more is considered obese.

 A general goal to aim for is a BMI of less than 25.
 Your doctor or health care provider can help you set an appropriate BMI goal.

 Measuring waist circumference helps screen for possible health risks.
 If most of your fat is around your waist rather than at your hips, you’re at a higher risk for heart disease and type 2 diabetes.
 This risk may be high with a waist size that is greater than 35 inches for women or greater than 40 inches for men.
 To learn how to measure your waist, visit Assessing Your Weight and Health Risk.

 If you’re overweight or obese, try to lose weight.
 A loss of just 3 percent to 5 percent of your current weight can lower your triglycerides, blood glucose, and the risk of developing type 2 diabetes.
 Greater amounts of weight loss can improve blood pressure readings, lower LDL cholesterol, and increase HDL cholesterol.

 Research shows that the most commonly reported “trigger” for a heart attack is an emotionally upsetting event—particularly one involving anger.
 Also, some of the ways people cope with stress—such as drinking, smoking, or overeating—aren’t healthy.

 Learning how to manage stress, relax, and cope with problems can improve your emotional and physical health.
-Having supportive people in your life with whom you can share your feelings or concerns can help relieve stress.
+Consider healthy stress-reducing activities, such as:

 Many medicines are used to treat cardiomyopathy.
 Your doctor may prescribe medicines to: